On Automating Video Game Regression Testing by Planning and Learning: Conclusion

 \section{Conclusion}

-In this paper we presented a workflow that applies research from the areas of automated planning and action model learning in order help with the automation of video game testing.
+In this paper we presented a workflow that applies research from the areas of automated planning and action model learning in order help with the automation of regression testing during video game development.
 We demonstrated it with a proof-of-concept project and discussed what challenges need to be addressed to further automate its steps.